anhdhbn/Human-Fall/README.md

 * Many, many thanks to [pjreddie](https://pjreddie.com/darknet/yolo/) for his Great work!

 # p.s.
-If libdarknet.so Error happened, you can alter the relative path for libdarknet.so in python/darknet.py to absolute path, if you have any questions,you can open a issue or send me a email.
+If libdarknet.so Error happened, you can alter the relative path for libdarknet.so in python/darknet.py to absolute path, if you have any questions,you can open a issue or send me an email.